-River Can One monad has been visited so far on this river during the Investigation which provided sightings.
+River Can Monad visited so far on this river during the Investigation provided sightings.
 Surveys need to be extended to historic monads further upstream.

 These counties are a priority due to the last of recent records; this could be a result of species decline or under recording.